Dual Circumference and Collinear Sets

-To prove \clmref{a0-caressed} we consider the boundary of the face $a_0$ of $T^*$ after the recolouring operation.
-This boundary consists of, in cyclic order: \begin{enumerate} \item An edge shared between $a_0$ and $a_1$.
+To prove \clmref{a0_caressed} we consider the boundary of the face $a_0$ of $\dual{G}$ after the recolouring operation.
+This boundary consists of, in cyclic order: \begin{enumerate} \item An edge $p_0p_1$ shared between $a_0$ and $a_1$.
 This edge is in $C'$ since $a_0$ is in $T_1'$ and $a_1$ is in $T_0'$.
 This edge has one endpoint, $p_0$, on the boundary of $x_i$ ($p_0$ is also an endpoint of $p$).